Ayanesh/Ayanesh/README.md

 You can click the Preview link to take a look at your changes.
 --->

-  Hello, there! 👋 I'm Ayanesh Chandra Sinha.
-I'm, a student, pursuing my B.Tech in Computer Science & Engineering.
+  Hello, there! 👋 Ayanesh here!
+I'm a Software Developer.
-  I’m interested in Web Development, Cybersecurity, Networking & Linux.
+  I’m interested in Back-end Development, Cybersecurity, Networking & Linux.
-  I’m currently learning J2EE Technologies, Several Frameworks & trying to get into the learning world of Cybersecurity.
+  I’m currently working on J2EE Technologies and Several Frameworks.
+  Always up to explore new technologies and learn new things...
+So, let's get started.